dubiacc/docs/en/hesse/luther.md

 Transcript of a talk given by Fr.
 Hesse: "Martin Luther - Saint or Sinner?"

-# Fr.
-Hesse: Martin Luther - Saint or Sinner?
+# Martin Luther - Saint or Sinner?

 Fr.
 Hesse counters modern attempts to rehabilitate Martin Luther, whom he characterizes as fundamentally unholy and destructive to Christendom.
 He traces Luther's descent from a proud, scrupulous monk who refused proper spiritual direction to a man consumed by despair over his inability to control sexual vices.